-Hawaii, and Surfing - that simply belongs together.
+Hawaii and surfing - that simply belongs together.
 And not by chance.
 The natives of Hawaii probably discovered surfing over 3000 years ago.
 No wonder, almost all beaches of the Hawaiian Islands invite you to surf.
 Many of them have become an international hotspot for surfers with their dreamlike waves.
-Probably every professional surfer dreams of the meter-high waves at the legendary North Shore from Oahu – zu Spitzenzeiten werden die schon einmal 9 Meter hoch.
+Probably every professional surfer dreams of the meter-high waves at the legendary North Shore in Oahu – zu Spitzenzeiten werden die schon einmal 9 Meter hoch.
 Aber auch, wer zum ersten Mal auf dem Brett steht, findet auf Hawaii perfekte Bedingungen: Am Waikiki Beach oder bei Lahaina reihen sich Surfschulen, um in dir die Leidenschaft fürs Surfen zu wecken!
 Ganz klar – Oahu ist das Surfmekka der Hawaiiinseln.
 Aber auch die anderen Vulkaninseln bieten beste Voraussetzungen.

 Doch bevor wir dir von den Top-Surfspots berichten, möchten wir dich auf deinen Surfurlaub vorbereiten.